adoptium/aqa-tests/README.md

 There are a great number of tests available to test a JVM, starting with the OpenJDK regression tests.
 In addition to running the OpenJDK regression tests, we will increase the amount of testing and coverage by pulling in other open tests.
 These new tests are not necessarily written using the jtreg format.

-Why the need for other testing?
-The OpenJDK regression tests are a great start, but eventually you may want to be able to test how performant is your code, and whether some 3rd party applications still work.
+Why the need for another testing?
+The OpenJDK regression tests are a great start, but eventually, you may want to be able to test how performant is your code, and whether some 3rd party applications still work.
 We will begin to incorporate more types of testing, including:
 - additional API and functional tests
 - stress/load tests
-- system level tests such as 3rd party application tests
+- system-level tests such as 3rd party application tests
 - performance tests
 - TCK tests